altdesktop/i3ipc-python/README.md

 ## Contributing

-We should do what we can to make this library as "Pythonic" as good tastes allows.
-New features should be implemented on the main project at [i3ipc-GLib](https://github.com/acrisci/i3ipc-glib).
+Please feel free to report bugs, request features or add examples by submitting a pull request.

 ## License

-This work is available under the GNU General Public License (See COPYING).
+This work is available under a BSD license (see LICENSE)

-Copyright © 2014, Tony Crisci
+Copyright © 2015, Tony Crisci

 All rights reserved.